CdpLab/SGMDepthEstimation/README.md

 # **Semantic-Guided Monocular Depth Estimation Based on Patch Knowledge Distillation**

-#### Jia Liu, Bin Wang, Dapeng Chen, Lina Wei，Nanxuan Huang, Zengwei Zhang, and Song Hong
+#### Jia Liu, Bin Wang, Shuai Ding， Lina Wei， Dapeng Chen and Yongze Li

 ## Introduction
 This repository contains the implementation of the Semantic-Guided Monocular Depth Estimation model based on Patch Knowledge Distillation, developed by Bin Wang from Nanjing University of Information Science and Technology.